kaprielov/filters-pr-checker/README.md

 ### Pull Request description
 1. Description must contain url of the site on which the check will be run.
 It is made with marker `#url`, e.g `#url: example.org`.
 This flag is required, otherwise filters-pr-check will generate an error.
 2. Description can contain filter ids which would be used for the check.
-They can be specified after `#id:` marker, e.g: `#id: 1, 2`.
+They can be specified after `#id:` marker, e.g: `#filters: 1, 2`.
 This flag is optional, by default the checker will get all filters with recommended tags.

 Full description example:
 ```